ikhouvankaasq/greedy-snakes/README.md

 Hog Rider = 0,001 % chance

 # ideas to add
-- If a snake dies they will drop there green coins!
+- If a snake dies they will drop there green coins!✅
 - add mods!✅
 - skins that you can buy with yellow coins! ✅
 - higher upgarde limits!✅